-Windows operating systems provide the Disk Management tool which is used to create, delete, merge partitions, disks, and file systems. the Disk Management tool is first introduced in Windows XP as a replacement to the fdisk command.
+Windows operating systems provide the Disk Management tool which is used to create, delete, and merge partitions, disks, and file systems. the Disk Management tool is first introduced in Windows XP as a replacement for the fdisk command.
 The fdisk command is a command-line tool that is not so much user-friendly.
 The later version of Windows like Windows Vista, Windows 7, Windows 8, Windows 10 provided the Disk Management tool with improvement.

 Disk Management Tool Features and Capabilities

 The Disk Management tool provides a lot of features and capabilities related to disks, partitions, and file systems.

 - Create partitions from disk

 - Delete partitions from disk

 - Open and read a disk or partition